 - In a large mixing bowl, beat eggs with a mixer on high speed until fluffy, about 2 - 3 minutes.
 Slowly add maple syrup, then applesauce and finally coconut oil, continuing to mix with a mixer.
 When all liquids are well combined, reduce speed to low and slowly add flour.
 Stop mixing as soon as batter forms.

 - Pour batter into greased pan, lay berries on top, sprinkle with reserved crumb topping and bake for 55 minutes or until a toothpick inserted in the centre comes out clean.
-Let cake cool on a wire rack for about 30 minutes.
+Let cake cool on a wire rack for about 1 hour (so drizzle doesn't melt).

 - While cake is baking, in a small bowl, whisk together coconut milk and maple syrup.
-Drizzle on top of cake.
+Drizzle on top of cooled cake otherwise drizzle will melt.
 Serve at room temperature.

 Store: Refrigerate covered for up to 4 days.
 Freeze in an airtight container for up to a few months.